-Elderly people across the world are offered enhanced care via the Ambient Assisted Living (AAL) solutions that support their independent and low-risk living.
-In order to facilitate the elderly support efficiently and safely, it is often required that these solutions integrate various assisted-living functionalities like health monitoring, home monitoring, fall detection, robotic platform support, communication support, etc. Such integration is extremely beneficial in safetycritical situations, for instance, the case of a fall event occurring due to low pulse, which should trigger sending timely alerts to caregivers, for immediate intervention or else the life of the elderly can be endangered.
-This requires timely integration of health monitoring (in this case, pulse monitoring) and fall detection functionalities.
-However, in literature, there are only few architectures, that address the concern of multiple-functionality integration in a timely and robust manner [32,33].
-Due to their critical nature, it is beneficial that such behaviors (especially those emerging due to multiple functionality integration) are analyzed at early stages of development, for instance, at design stage, using formal techniques, to provide some formal guarantees of meeting requirements.
-There has been some work in this direction, however, the existing frameworks [15,44] are still in infancy and cannot be used to specify the complete AAL system architecture including its artificial intelligent algorithms, timeliness, reliability, and fault-tolerance attributes.
+Justified by the above, a timely integration of various assisted living functionalities is veridical.
+However, in literature, there are only few architectures, that address the concern of multiple-functionality integration in a timely and robust manner [1,2].
+Due to their critical nature, it is beneficial that such behaviors (especially those emerging due to multiple functionality integration) are analyzed at early stages of development, for instance, at the design stage, using formal techniques, to provide some formal guarantees of meeting requirements.
+There has been some work in this direction, however, the existing frameworks [3,4] are still in infancy and cannot be used to specify the complete AAL system architecture including its artificial intelligent algorithms, timeliness, reliability, and fault-tolerance attributes.

-In this paper, we describe these shortcomings and propose an integrated architecture framework for describing AAL systems and a formal analysis framework that can be employed at the design stages of development.
-The integrated AAL architecture that we propose supports a range of assisted-living functionalities, like health monitoring, fall detection, reminder services, home monitoring, robotic platform support, etc. and follows the design of common AAL frameworks, with a variety of sensors, data collector unit, user interfaces, intelligent decision support system (DSS), local and cloud processing, etc. Our architecture gives due importance to intelligent decision making by proposing a DSS that employs a mix of artificial intelligent (AI) techniques, like fuzzy reasoning, rule-based reasoning (RBR) and case-based reasoning (CBR) for effectively modelling the context space and taking the respective actions based on the current context.
-The system architecture and its DSS is designed as a generic model that can be customized to fit various categories of architectures, of different complexity.
-In this work, we show three of such instantiations of our generic model, that is, i) a minimal configuration that contains two sensors (pulse and fall), one user interface (a mobile phone), and a cloud controller with a simple DSS system to handle the events from both the sensors, ii) an intermediate one with added sensors for blood pressure monitoring, motion detection and exercise monitoring and an enhanced cloud DSS, and iii) a complex one comprising wider categories of health monitoring and home monitoring sensors, multiple user interfaces inclusive of robotic telepresence and vocal interactions, and a complex DSS system for handling multiple events simultaneously, and possessing both local and cloud copies for ensuring fault-tolerance via redundancy.
+In this paper, we address these shortcomings and propose an integrated architecture framework for describing AAL systems and a formal analysis framework that can be employed at the design stages of development.
+The integrated AAL architecture that we propose supports a range of assisted-living functionalities, like health monitoring, fall detection, reminder services, home monitoring, robotic platform support, etc., and follows the design of common AAL frameworks, with a variety of sensors, data collector unit, user interfaces, intelligent decision support system (DSS), local and cloud processing, etc. Our architecture gives due importance to intelligent decision making by proposing a DSS that employs a mix of artificial intelligent (AI) techniques, like fuzzy reasoning, rule-based reasoning (RBR) and case-based reasoning (CBR) for effectively modeling the context space and taking the respective actions based on the current context.
+The system architecture and its DSS are designed as a generic model that can be customized to fit various categories of architectures of different complexities.
+In this work, we show three such instantiations of our generic model, that is, (i) a minimal configuration that contains two sensors (pulse and fall), one user interface (a mobile phone), and a cloud controller with a simple DSS system to handle the events from both the sensors; (ii) an intermediate one with added sensors for blood pressure monitoring, motion detection and exercise monitoring and an enhanced cloud DSS; and (iii) a complex one comprising wider categories of health monitoring and home monitoring sensors, multiple user interfaces inclusive of robotic telepresence and vocal interactions, and a complex DSS system for handling multiple events simultaneously, and possessing both local and cloud copies for ensuring fault-tolerance via redundancy [5].
 The system architecture, its DSS, and instance models are explained in detail in Section 4.